 Art, craft and heritage projects

 We masterminded the entire communications campaign for museumaker, a major national scheme, supported by ACE, for 16 museums across the country.
-This unlocked the creative potential of collections through imaginative interchanges between the heritage and contemporary craft sectors. museumaker has had a positive legacy, for instance this initiative gave The Royal Pavilion staff their first ever opportunity to commission contemporary art for this iconic building.
+This unlocked the creative potential of collections through imaginative interchanges between the heritage and contemporary craft sectors. museumaker has had a positive legacy; for instance the initiative gave The Royal Pavilion staff their first ever opportunity to commission contemporary art for this iconic building.
 Such was its success, that they gained the funding to establish ‘Pavilion Contemporary’.

 Over many years, LJA has acted as press consultants for the Royal Pavilion & Museums, Brighton, for their major exhibitions, as well as other developments such as the openings of both the refurbished Brighton Museum and Hove Museum and the opening of the award-winning Brighton Jubilee Library.